Commencement Information

 Ticket Pick-Up

-All graduates are required to attend a Commencement rehearsal on Thursday afternoon, May 15, at 1 p.m. in the Auditorium.
+Required Commencement Rehearsal: All graduates are required to attend a Commencement rehearsal on Thursday, May 14, at 1 p.m. in the Auditorium.
 Students must be present to receive important instructions essential for the ceremony to run smoothly.

-Stoles signifying an aspect of a graduate’s identity will be permitted with approval from the vice president for academic affairs.
-Students wishing to do so should bring the stole to Commencement rehearsal on Thursday, May 15.
+Graduates who wish to wear a stole representing an aspect of their identity may do so with approval from the vice president for academic affairs.
+Students seeking approval should bring the stole to Commencement rehearsal on Thursday, May 14.

 Graduates may decorate their mortarboards.
 Decorations cannot include offensive or political materials.
 No other accessories may be worn on your Commencement regalia without the authorization of the vice president for academic affairs.